 The cost of the visa is upwards of €300, although it depends on nationality and type of visa.
 It is substantially lower for students.

-Except in a few cases, if you are refused a visa reasons for refusal are not given, although in the event of refusal you are entitled to appeal to the Commission de recours contre les décisions de refus de visa d’entrée en France within two months of the refusal decision.
+Except in a few cases, if you are refused a visa reasons for refusal are not given, although you are entitled to appeal to the Commission de recours contre les décisions de refus de visa d’entrée en France within two months of the decision.

 Ten YearsIn order to stay longer, once in France you will need to apply to your local prefecture for a residence permit - carte de résident.